tjyothis4/tjyothis4.github.io/_teaching/coursework.md

 **Current Coursework (Spring 2025):**
 I don't have a lot of comments here because I haven't taken them yet.
-* **STAT650: Applied Stochastic Processes:**: This is my second time taking a grad probability class.
+* **STAT650: Applied Stochastic Processes:** This is my second time taking a grad probability class.
 Mostly taking it because probability is fun.
 This one should be less abstract than the previous one I took (ENEE620).

-* **CMSC828C: Statistical Pattern Recognition:**: Graduate Machine Learning.
+* **CMSC828C: Statistical Pattern Recognition:** Graduate Machine Learning.
 I'm taking this over the undergrad treatment mostly because I wanted to learn a lot more and I wanted a more mathematical treatment.

 * **CMSC424: Database Design:** A course on Databases, should help my career.